 - Cover and let rest at room temperature overnight.

-- The next morning, in a small bowl beat together the eggs, and oil or butter.
+- The next morning, in a small bowl beat together the eggs, and butter.
 Add to the overnight sponge.

 - Add the salt, baking soda and vanilla stirring to combine.
 The batter will bubble.